Maria-Catherine/Elden-Ring-Boss-Analysis/README.md

 ### Limitations

-Since Elden Ring is an open-world game, it can not be determined where a player may have “given up” in the story-line.
+Since Elden Ring is an open-world game, it can not be determined where a player may have “given up” in the storyline.
 There are a few achievements tied to required events, but those are not explored in this particular project.